 Skip to contents

 Approximate the value of the hypervolume metric with respect to a given reference point assuming minimization of all objectives.
-The default method="DZ2019-HW" is deterministic and ignores the parameter seed, while method="DZ2019-MC" relies on Monte-Carlo sampling (Deng and Zhang 2019) .
-Both methods tend to get more accurate with higher values of nsamples, but the increase in accuracy is not monotonic.
+Methods "Rphi-FWE+" and "DZ2019-HW" are deterministic and ignore the parameter seed, while method="DZ2019-MC" relies on Monte-Carlo sampling (Deng and Zhang 2019) .
+All methods tend to get more accurate with higher values of nsamples, but the increase in accuracy is not monotonic, as shown in the vignette Approximating the hypervolume.

 Usage